-The eight professional learning community opportunities listed below were developed at the request of New Mexico educators.
-These virtual, yet interactive, learning opportunities are FREE, however you must register for each individually.
+These virtual, yet interactive, learning opportunities are FREE.
+Please register for each individually.
 It is our hope you will find one or more that interests you.
-Session videos and supplemental materials, if available, can be found under Event Archives.
-Should you have any questions, please contact Kelly Kennedy by using the Contact Us link at the top of the page.
+Recorded sessions and related materials can be found under Event Archives.
+Questions?
+Click Contact Us at the top of the screen.

 This will be an open cohort discussion on Career and Technical Education.
 Topics will include: certifications, assessment of program, online CTE programs, how does CTE fit within the framework of an ECHS, what supports are unique, how to determine high-value careers and pathway programs, understanding and developing pathways, and effective resources & materials that can sustain progress on the pathway to career readiness.